Bulk viscosity from neutron decays to dark baryons in neutron star matter: Conclusions

-However, we found that if we put aside the desire to solve the neutron decay anomaly, but keep the same particle model ($\chi$ and $\phi$) and increase the rate of neutron dark decay within current constraints, the rate becomes quick enough at high temperatures to be comparable to other timescales in the problem, and in fact leads to a large bulk viscosity at temperatures of many tens of MeV.
-The specific model we study predicts density oscillations at, say, $T = 50\text{ MeV}$, damp out due to bulk viscous dissipation in under 40 ms. This leads to a general point: typical standard model reactions are relatively fast - one of the slowest among them, the Urca rates, are still fast enough to reach millisecond timescales at temperatures of only a few MeV.
+These observations lead to a general point: typical standard model reactions are relatively fast.
+The slow, ``weak'' interactions like the Urca process are still fast enough to reach millisecond timescales at temperatures of only a few MeV.
 At the high temperatures that exist in much of a neutron star merger remnant or a supernovae, all rates are fast enough to keep matter in chemical equilibrium no matter the degree of freedom.
 However, BSM physics likely has very weak couplings, or else it would have been found already in laboratory experiments.
 These couplings may be small enough to keep the rates sufficiently slow so that only in high temperature environments do they become comparable to the dynamical timescale of the system.
 Maybe a signature of dark sectors is significant bulk-viscous dissipation in environments with temperatures of many tens of MeV.

-Even if the neutron dark decay, in the scenario where it explains the neutron decay anomaly, is slow compared to the millisecond timescales relevant to bulk-viscous dissipation in neutron star merger remnants, it might well have observable consequences in, say, protoneutron star environments.
+Even if the neutron dark decay is slow compared to the millisecond timescales relevant to bulk-viscous dissipation in neutron star merger remnants, it might well have observable consequences in, say, protoneutron star environments.
 For example, the release of gravitational binding energy as neutrons in the protoneutron star decay into dark baryons could produce a long-duration neutrino signal.